 The Government has published a Vaccination Delivery Plan

 outlining how it intends to vaccinate the entire adult population by the autumn of 2021.
 This is obviously an ambitious plan but vaccinations have already begun on a mass scale across much of the country.
 It is also worth remembering that the NHS will administer 30 million doses of the flu vaccine this winter and, as such, is used to vaccinating people on a mass scale.
 The NHS is also trialling new ways of delivering the vaccine such as offering 24 hour vaccine clinics.
+Since December, over a third of the UK population

 The UK government has pre-ordered supplies of seven of the most promising vaccines.
 MHRA approval of further vaccines will be announced over the coming weeks.
 The third vaccine to be approved